learnwithshin/python_intro/SETUP.md

 Click on the icon at the top left hand side that says "Jupyter".
 ![Screen Shot3](images/go_to_root.png)

+It will pop up a message asking if you want to leave the site.
+Just click on "Yes".

 It should then bring you to this page.
 ![Screen Shot3](images/jupyter_notebook_root.png)